Podter/apil.podter.me/README.md

 ## Development

-Clone this repo and make sure you have Node.js installed
+Clone this repo and make sure you have Node.js installed (LTS is recommended)

 Install dependencies